 Plan Your Holiday Party in Saratoga

-Invitations set the tone for your get together before anything else.
-Be creative with them, and as clear as possible about the start and end time, dress code required (if any), and be sure they get out two to three weeks beforehand so your guests have time to plan ahead.
+If your party is the sort to require invitations, they can really set the tone for your get-together before anything else.
+Be creative with them, and as clear as possible about the start and end times, dress code required (if any), and be sure they get out two to three weeks beforehand so your guests have time to plan ahead.

-Unless your party is a sit-down dinner, you'll want to have plenty of snacks, appetizers, and hors' d'oeuvres ready to go!
-Whether you're planning to offer a more substantial menu or intend to stick to simple fare, put out several cheese platters, each a little different: some with fruit, baguettes, and a delicious spread, and some with crackers, apples, and mustard.
+Unless your party is a sit-down dinner, you'll want to have plenty of snacks, appetizers, and hors d'oeuvres ready to go.
+Whether you're planning to offer a more substantial menu or intend to stick to simple fare, you could put out a few cheese platters, each with something a little different: some with fruit, baguettes, and a delicious spread, and some with crackers, apples, and mustard.

 Holiday parties are a great opportunity for giving.
-Add a 'cover charge' to your invitation that includes a small, unwrapped toy or a non-perishable food item to be donated to a local charity, the Salvation Army, Red Cross or other non-profit.
+Consider adding a "cover charge" to your invitation that includes a small, unwrapped toy or a non-perishable food item to be donated to a local charity or nonprofit.

 No Holiday Budget Busters

-Don't have a huge party budget?
+Don't have a huge party budget to work with?
 Not to worry!
-A little creativity and your guests will think your event was created from beginning to end by your own personal event planner!
-Party food doesn't need to break your bank: homemade pizza, 6-foot long subs, finger sandwiches and vegetable trays are always a big hit.
-Consider making it a pot-luck, with each guest bringing their favorite "munchie", covered dish or dessert to pass!
+A little ingenuity and your guests will think your event was created from beginning to end by your own personal event planner.
+Party food doesn't need to break your bank: homemade pizza, 6-foot long subs, finger sandwiches, and vegetable trays are always a big hit.
+Or, you could make the party a pot luck, with each guest bringing their favorite dish or dessert!